biocompute-objects/bcotool/README.md

 usage: bco [options]

 positional arguments:
-  {validate,run_cwl,functions}
+  {functions,license,validate,run_cwl}
+    functions           list all available functions
+    license             Prints BCO License
     validate            Validation options.
 Used to test a BCO against a JSON                       schema.
-If no schema is supplied the ieee-2791-schema is used as thedefault
-    run_cwl             run a CWL
+If no schema is supplied the ieee-2791-schema                       is used as the default run_cwl             run a CWL
-    functions           list all available functions

 optional arguments:
   -h, --help            show this help message and exit -v, --version         show program's version number and exit

 ```

 ### BCO functions